Relief, Clarity and Personal Growth

 You can tell me as much as you want or as little as you want in that first session, whatever you feel most comfortable with at that time.
 Often people really feel relieved in having the space to discuss their experiences and to reflect together to gain a sense of clarity.

-Sometimes the first session may also involve some short assessments/screening tools (including issue/symptom questionnaires) so together we can get a stronger understanding of what you may be experiencing and so we can track improvements over the following sessions.
-I can then provide information to you based on the science of clinical psychology to also help you make sense of your experiences.
+Sometimes the first session may also involve some short questionnaires about your experiences/symptoms, so together we can get a better understanding of what you may be experiencing and so we can track improvements over the following sessions.

 You can ask me any questions at any point in the session and I will check-in with you if you do have any questions throughout.